 There is growing research into ‘The 3 day Effect’.
 Research participants – some with severe PTSD and other mental health issues – spent time out in nature and had their cognitive abilities, blood pressure and cortisol levels measured on each of the days.
 The results recorded (and interviews) showed clear improvements of reduced anxiety, enhanced creativity and improved overall well-being by day 3 of being immersed in nature.

 If you possibly can, book yourself a break of 3 days or more where you can be out in nature, day and night, as soon as you can!

-If you are reluctant to throw yourself into a wild camping adventure, you can get all the same benefits of being outdoors without needing to buy all the gear if you go glamping.
+Are you feeling reluctant to throw yourself into a wild camping adventure?
+If that feels too much, go in gradually and gently – you can get all the same benefits of being outdoors without needing to buy all the gear if you go glamping.
 Here is what you can expect: